Injury Fund

 There is no legal obligation on the LGFA to administer such a Fund.
 It is the responsibility of all members to ensure that they have sufficient financial resources for any treatment they wish to pursue due to an injury.
 If a player is covered under another source, they must claim through that source first – i.e., private medical insurance (VHI, LAYA, Irish Life) or School Insurance.

-The terms of the LGFA Injury Fund are included in the LGFA Injury Fund Guide.
+The full terms of the LGFA Injury Fund are included in the LGFA Injury Fund Guide.
 This guide is downloadable from this page (see attachments on right-hand-side).
-It is the players responsibility to ensure they are aware of and follow the terms of the LGFA Injury Fund.
-If the terms of the LGFA Injury Fund, any treatment they undertake may not be covered for reimbursement by the LGFA Injury Fund.
+It is the player’s responsibility to ensure they are aware of and follow the terms of the LGFA Injury Fund.
+If the terms of the LGFA Injury Fund are not followed, any treatment the player undergoes may not be covered for reimbursement by the LGFA Injury Fund.

 Who does the Injury Fund Cover?